2019 Keynote Speakers

 Janet Reynolds is the lead instructor and co-creator of Mental Health Connecticut's Write On! program.
 She is an award-winning writer and editor and former high school English teacher.
 Reynolds has created nine magazines, is an award-winning investigative journalist and is a seasoned editor and marketer who understands how to tell a story and how to get that story out into the world.
 She is also starting The Invisible Memoirs Project, a non-profit dedicated to helping the disenfranchised understand, tell and, when interested, share their stories.
 Reynolds holds a Masters in English Literature from Trinity College and lives in Connecticut with her family.

-Noe Rodriguez, has worked with people experiencing chronic homelessness in Tulsa, Oklahoma for ten years.
-In his current position as the Rapid Response Homeless Outreach Coordinator for the Mental Health Association Oklahoma, he facilitates connections with needed services such as employment and permanent housing.
+Noe Rodriguez has worked with people experiencing chronic homelessness in Tulsa, Oklahoma for ten years.
+Most recently, he served as the Rapid Response Homeless Outreach Coordinator for the Mental Health Association Oklahoma, where he facilitated connections with needed services such as employment and permanent housing.
+In August of 2019, Noe became the Associate Director of the Tulsa Day Center.
 Rodriguez has a further background in service and ministry, earning a Master of Arts in Ministry and Culture from Phillips Theological Seminary.

 Shelby Rowe, MBA, Oklahoma Department of Mental Health and Substance Abuse Services, Oklahoma City, OK